Yag000/dotfiles/README.md

 - [ ] Center polybar selected window
 - [ ] Polybar on second monitor
 - [ ] Improve polybar colors
+- [ ] solve issue with default terminal in ws2
 ### Neovim

 - [ ] Solve issue with empty padding on the right and bottom